 As noted in my posts on installing Apache, PHP and MySQL on Mac OS X, Mac OS X comes pre-installed with Apache and PHP.
-Unfortunately, as of Mac OS X 10.11 (El Capitan) the pre-installed version of PHP is still 5.5.
+Unfortunately, often the PHP version pre-installed with Mac OS X is outdated:

-PHP OSX is a package installer for PHP versions 5.3 to 7.1 (current).
-It’s available for Mac OS 10.6+ (Snow Leopard to Sierra).
+PHP OSX is a package installer for PHP versions 5.3 to 7.3 (current).
+It’s available for Mac OS 10.6+ (Snow Leopard to Mojave).
 While installing PHP OSX is just a few steps, I’ll walk you through each of them.

 If you’re not comfortable executing scripts from the Internet, you can do the install by hand.